mzguntalan/zephyr/README.md

 zephyr focuses on 2 things:
 - **Parameter Creation**.
-The number one pain point for using jax for neural networks is the difficulty of the laborious and tedious process of creating the parameters
+The number one pain point for using jax-numpy for neural networks is the difficulty of the laborious and tedious process of creating the parameters
 - **Simplicity**.
 Neural networks are pure functions, but none of the frameworks present neural network as such pure functions.
 They always treat a neural network as something extra which is why you would need some special methods or transforms or re-duplicated jax methods.

 ## Core Principle<a id="core"></a>